shunk031/shunk031.github.io/content/home/10_experience.md

     description: |2-
       - Supervisor: Yuki Iwazaki, Researcher
         - Topic: Multi-modal advertising (Ad) and landing page (LP) understanding
-      - Conducting fundamental research to evaluate and analyze ad creatives and landing pages.
-I have written a paper and prepared for a presentation for an international conference based on the results during my internship.
+      - Investigated fundamental research to evaluate and analyze ad creatives and its landing pages, presented at academic symposium in Japan.
         - My presentations and publications can be found at [the CyberAgent tag](/tag/cyberagent/).

   - title: Research Fellowship for Young Scientists (DC2)